MicrosoftDocs/winrt-api/windows.system.profile/sharedmodesettings_shouldavoidlocalstorage.md

 A Boolean value indicating that apps should not store files on the local hard drive.
 Instead, files should be saved to cloud storage.

 ## -remarks
-If true, then your app should not show local storage locations in its UI.
+If **true**, then your app should not show local storage locations in its UI.

+Returns **true** when the [RestrictLocalStorage](https://msdn.microsoft.com/en-us/windows/hardware/commercialize/customize/mdm/sharedpc-csp) policy is set.

+A **true** value means the PC is running in a scenario where apps should hide all entry and save points to the local disk.
+Windows File Explorer is disabled so customers won’t be able to navigate to any local storage (except downloads, removable drives, and mapped network drives) to access those files.

 ## -see-also